shriram-c253/TDAAProject/Results.md

 # Results
-This is a document consisting of the results of running the program on various graphs.
+This is a document consisting of the results of running the program on various graph datasets prepared by us.
+The following are the datasets:
+### `alpha`
+`alpha` is a dataset with weighted and unweighted random graphs.
+In each weighting category, there are 15 sparse to moderately dense graphs of size 300 nodes with 25 perturbations each.
+### `delta`
+`delta` is a dataset with random Euclidean graphs.
+It has 35 Euclidean graphs of size varying from 300 to 1000 nodes with 15 perturbations each.
+### `epsilon`
+This is a small dataset with 6 random graphs used for debugging purposes.
+### `omega`
+`omega` is a dataset with weighted and unweighted random graphs.
+In each weighting category, there are 50 sparse graphs of size varying from 100 to 1000 nodes with varied densities and 15 perturbations each.

 ## bMST on Weighted Graphs:
+This test was performed on the dataset `alpha_weighted`.
-The program was run on 15 different graphs, with each graph having 15 perturbations including the original graph.
+The program was run on 15 different graphs, with each graph having 25 distinct perturbations.
 The results are summarized as follows:

 | Graph      | Average time across Perturbations (in s) | Standard Deviation across Perturbations (in s)     |
 | :---:       |    :----:   |          :---: |